-Hence, most of the lamb satay sellers would also sell either Gulai Kambing or Tongseng Kambing.
+Hence, most of the goat satay sellers would also sell either Gulai Kambing or Tongseng Kambing.
 And some do all the three of them.

-And this simple yet comforting dish is now one of many popular street foods in Indonesia.
-Well, at least across Java 😄.
+And the dish is now one of many popular street foods in Indonesia.
+Well, at least across Java.
 So, next time when you travel to the country you may come across Tongseng sellers.

-Although it was initially made with goat’s meat, now people adapted the recipe idea to cook with different meat such as beef or chicken or lamb.
+Although it was initially made with goat’s meat, now people adapted the recipe idea to cook with different meat such as beef or chicken.
 Therefore, you might have seen recipes for chicken tongseng, or beef tongseng.
-And now, I’m sharing with you the lamb tongseng recipe.

 You can use any part of the lamb you like.
 Ideally, you choose boneless meat so that you can easily cut in small pieces.